QuocNguyen99/react-native-input-visa/README.md

         3:"",
         }
  (key is index input)

--If you want style border, you need to set borderWidth:0 first
+If you want style border, you need to set borderWidth:0 first

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)